tmiland/invidious-installer/README.md

 ## Script to install [Invidious](https://github.com/iv-org/invidious)

-This script just the install option in [Invidious-Updater](https://github.com/tmiland/Invidious-Updater)
+This script is just the install option in [Invidious-Updater](https://github.com/tmiland/Invidious-Updater)

 ## Download the script: